Jocelyn Blore

 Several organizations provide accreditation to forensics programs in Ohio.
 Schools that have received accreditation typically undergo a rigorous process to ensure they meet quality standards in instruction, program content, student outcomes, and other measures.

-The Forensic Science Education Programs Accreditation Commission (FEPAC) is the primary organization that accredits forensic science programs and there are only two programs that have received FEPAC accreditation at the programmatic level.
+The Forensic Science Education Programs Accreditation Commission (FEPAC) is the primary organization that accredits forensic science programs and there are only two schools that have received FEPAC accreditation at the programmatic level.
 However, those programs that do not have FEPAC accreditation can still offer precious training.
 Further, FEPAC accredits very few programs overall and does not consider programs without a heavily science-focused curriculum, which means most CSI and criminal justice programs are ineligible for accreditation.

 At an institutional level, the schools listed above are accredited by the Higher Learning Commission, the regional organization that’s approved by the Council for Higher Education Accreditation (CHEA).